Key takeaways:

 Best practices to avoid 401 errors

-Overall, the best way to prevent the 401 Unauthorized error from recurring is to ensure that you’re inputting valid credentials, which include the correct username, user ID, and URL.
+Overall, the best way to prevent the 401 Unauthorized error from recurring is to make sure that you’re inputting valid credentials, which include the correct username, user ID, and URL.

 What’s the difference between error 401, 403, and 404?